jeprinz/CMSC-727-project/README.md

 `

 # Example Use Case
+First, run something like:
-`python rpropcifar.py --epochs 2 --num_trials 10  --use_rprop False`
+`python rpropcifar.py --epochs 50 --num_trials 50  --use_rprop False`

-This will train a model for 2 epochs using SGD optimizer.
-It will search the paramter space by retraining the model 10 times, and print the best parameters it found at the end.
+This will train a model for 50 epochs using SGD optimizer.
+It will search the parameter space by retraining the model 50 times, and print the best parameters it found at the end.
+The output will look like (just an example, the numbers will likely be different):

+`The best parameters are:`

+`{'learning_rate': 0.006510474124597193, 'momentum': 0.3450199439278914, 'batch_size': 8}`

+You can then get the test accuracy by running the model with those parameters.
+To do this you must provide the parameters via command line and specify the number of trials to be 0, since we are no longer optimizing.
+An example:

+`python rpropcifar.py --epochs 50  --use_rprop False --num_trials 0 --learning_rate 0.01 --momentum 0.35 --batch_size 8`

+This will produce an overall test accuracy, as well as a class by class accuracy.

 # The Optimization
 These parameters will be optimized by Optuna: